woahbase/website/docs/images/alpine-cgit.md

 This [image][155] containerizes [cGit][1] running under
 a [LigHttpd][2] server to serve locally hosted git repositories.
 Can also be used to clone and push/pull the repos using git via [SSH][3]/PubKey authentication.
-Scripts included to ease the tasks e.g creating or mirroring bare repositories, or sync them periodically.
+Scripts included to ease the tasks of creating or mirroring bare repositories, or to sync them periodically.

 {{ m.srcimage('alpine-s6') }} with the {{ m.alpinepkg('cgit') }}